AlecApp/SREHomework/README.md

 ### Process for docker-compose.yml
 * Ran docker-compose.yml through yaml linter to check for basic syntax errors like extra whitespace.
 * Ran `docker-compose up`, expecting errors.
 Got error message about named volume in service "db" not being declared in volumes.
-Researched error via Google.
+Researched error.
 * Looked at file.
 Reasoned that **`db/postgres`** was probably a typo of **`db:/postgres`**.
 Hard to know without being more familiar with Postgres and what's supposed to happen here.
 * Added **`db/postres-init.sql:`** in **`volumes:`** anyway.
 Expected this to not work.
 Was correct, got regex error.
 * Made edits: Changed **`db/postgres-init.sql:`** to **`db:/postgres-init.sql/`** and added **`db:`** to volumes.
 Since this is two changes and the readme said there were two bugs, I'm moving forward under the assumption that I've found them.
 Waiting for further errors to confirm/deny.